orange-cloudavenue/terraform-plugin-framework-validators/docs/stringvalidator/isnetwork.md

 !!! quote inline end "Released in v1.8.0"

-This validator is a generic validator for checking if the string is a valid network format.
+This validator is a generic validator for checking if the string respects a case.

-Some network formats are :

 ## How to use it